Why Leukemia Happens: Could It Run in Your Family?

 Could leukemia run in your family?
 Doctors can’t often pinpoint the causes, but they know of some factors that can increase your risk for the disease.
 Learn more.

-You may think that leukemia, which is cancer of the blood cancer, develops randomly.
+You may think that leukemia, which is cancer of the blood, develops randomly.
 But certain circumstances can increase your risk.
 And recent research identifies a new class of genetic mutations that may drive risk later in life.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy